iamashish7/MAP/README.md

 2. Job Analysis : Analyzing jobs for different parameters is possible through this feature.
 Using this feature user can analyze past data as well as provide his/her custom logs for the analysis.
 Analysis is done by providing different effective visualization.
 3. Job Predictions : This feature predicts the wait-time for the job user is yet to submit. wait-time prediction helps in planning and better scheduling decisions.

+NOTE: This project is currently for HPC systems of IIT Kanpur
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.